-□ 1.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).
+- □ 1.1.1 A documented FOSS policy-exists. - □ 1.1.2 A documented procedure exists that makes all__Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).

-Ensure steps were taken to create, record and make Software Staff aware of the existence of a FOSS policy.
+To eEnsure steps were are taken to create, record and make Software Staff aware of the existence of a FOSS policy.
 Although no requirements are provided here on what should be included in the policy, other sections may impose requirements on the policy.

-- 1.2 Mandatory FOSS training for all Software Staff exists such that: - The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - o Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered currentCurrent).
+1.2 Mandatory FOSS training for all Software Staff exists such that:

+- The training, at a minimum, covers the following topics: - The FOSS policy and where to find a copy; - Basics of Intellectual Property law pertaining to FOSS and FOSS licenses; - FOSS licensing concepts (including the concepts of permissive and copyleft licenses); - FOSS project licensing models; - Software Staff roles and responsibilities pertaining to FOSS compliance specifically and the FOSS policy in general; and - Process for identifying, recording and/or tracking of FOSS components contained in Supplied Software. - Software Staff must have completed FOSS training within the last 24 months (to be considered current ("Currently Trained").
 A test may be used to allow Software Staff to satisfy the training requirement.

-1.2.1 FOSS train ning materials covering the above topics exists (e.g., slide decks, online course, or other training materi als).

-1.2.2 Method l of tracking the comp letion of the e training f or all Software Staf

-1.2.3 At least 85% of the Software Staff are Current, as per the definition of Current above.
-The 85% may not necessarily apply to the entire organization, but to the totality of those specifically responsible for the design, development and delivery of each Supplied Software release reviewed under an OpenChain Conforming Program.
-That is, all of the Software Staff participating in the conforming program represents 100% current, as per the definition in above section.
+- □ 1.2.1 FOSS training materials covering the above topics exists (e.g., slide decks, online course, or other training materials). - □ 1.2.2 Documented mMethod of for tracking the completion of the training for all Software Staff. - 1.2.3 At least 85% of the Software Staff are Currently Trained, as per the definition above.
+The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.

-Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are were covered in the training.
+To eEnsure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are-were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.